 In the two-weeks after menstruation, over 30% of the women reported feeling ‘energised’ in contrast to just 16% feeling this way during their period and 2% feeling this way the week before their period.
-22% found aerobic activities easier and 17% felt weight training was easier.
-Compared to 4% finding aerobic exercise and 2% finding weight training easier the week before their period.
+22% found high intensity activities easier and 17% felt weight training was easier.
+Compared to 4% finding high intensity exercise and 2% finding weight training easier the week before their period.

 ‘Same as before really - just happier and feeling healthier/more successful in exercise goals than pre-period’